Deception & Misdirection

 Georgian voters in 2012 decimated Saakashvili’s party after tapes surfaced of prison guards sodomizing prisoners with broom handles, allegedly with his ruling party’s knowledge.
 Saakashvili left Georgia for Ukraine in 2015, and gave up his citizenship to become governor of Odessa.
 Today, he faces criminal charges in both countries.

 In Ukraine, Yanukovych became prime minister in 2006, and won the presidency again in 2010, completely undoing the results of the Orange Revolution.
 Yushchenko won just five percent of the vote.
 Ukrainians celebrated the Tenth Anniversary of the Orange Revolution with a reenactment—this time a violent one.
 The Ukrainian Parliament eventually forced the corrupt Yanukovych out and a Ukrainian-Russian race war ensued, along with Russia’s annexation of Crimea.

 Meanwhile, in Kyrgyzstan, corruption, cronyism, and economic stagnation accompanied Tulip Revolution benefactor Kurmanbek Bakiyev’s rule.
 Bakiyev had to flee to Belarus when his people staged another revolt—this time a violent one.

 “It’s always easier to mobilize the public against something than for something,” Soros has said—clearly from experience.
 But with revolution the goal, mobilizing the public against the government is all one needs.

-In the third installment of “George Soros’ Romanian Ghosts,” we’ll look specifically at how for the past two years, Soros’s powerful Romanian ghosts have relentlessly tried to undermine, and ultimately overthrow their own government—all with the backing of American leftist NGOs, left-of-center Western media, and even Obama administration holdovers in the U.S. State Department.
+In the third installment of Soros in Romania, we’ll look specifically at how for the past two years, Soros’s powerful Romanian ghosts have relentlessly tried to undermine, and ultimately overthrow their own government—all with the backing of American leftist NGOs, left-of-center Western media, and even Obama administration holdovers in the U.S. State Department.